The world’s biggest motoring show

 The world’s biggest and longest-running motoring show returns for a new seven-part series.
 Iconic actor Matt LeBlanc is in the driving seat as the team tackles outlandish adventures, reviews the hottest new cars and puts celebrities through their test-track paces.

 "I am thrilled that Matt LeBlanc is returning to Top Gear.
-He's a huge talent whose love of cars is infectious.
-I can't wait for the series to return to BBC Two next year."
+He's a huge talent whose love of cars is infectious."

 “Top Gear remains a beautiful television programme to look at.
 This last series was designed, shot and edited with the same amount of care as any other before it.”

 Beginning life as a 30-minute motoring magazine show in 1977, Top Gear has built a huge following of fans who tune in for reviews of the latest and greatest cars from around the globe and, since a reboot in 2002, fantastic stunts, celebrity interviews and studio-based banter.

 The latest series sees Matt LeBlanc, Chris Harris and Rory Reid presenting, with guest appearances from German race ace Sabine Schmitz, Formula 1 loudmouth Eddie Jordan, and the international man of mystery referred to only as ‘The Stig’.
 Because that’s his name.

 In the latest series, consisting of seven hour-long episodes for BBC Two, Top Gear’s presenters journey across wildest Kazakhstan in cars with half a million miles on the clock, tackle old-school motorsport in Cuba, blast through America’s wild west in the latest convertible supercars, and attempt to turn an ugly South Korean people-carrier into a luxury yacht to rival Monaco’s finest.